shengyp/Specified_KG_Construction/README.md

-Here, we are concentrate on collection of research papers involving temporal-aware topics, including.
+Here, we are concentrate on collection of research papers associated with knowledge graph construction.

 Table of Contents